Seattle extends a streak — home prices again rise faster than almost any other major city

 Prices in the Seattle area are soaring faster than the national average.
 Still, national growth is in the double digits, up 11.2% in January from a year earlier.

-Seattle prices zoomed up faster at the start of this year than at the peak of 2018’s brutal spring housing market, when prices were up 13.5% in May 2018 compared to the previous year, according to the Index.
+Seattle prices zoomed up faster at the start of this year than at the peak of 2018’s brutal spring housing market, when prices were up 13.5% in May 2018 compared to the previous year, according to the index.

 Across King, Pierce and Snohomish counties, Pierce County continues to see the most dramatic price hikes, according to separate January data provided by Zillow.
 Prices were up 19.2% in Parkland compared to last year, 17.5% in Tacoma and 16.9% in Spanaway.